The Perks of Being a Wallflower (film): Plot

-Patrick tries to cope with what happened with Brad, and at one point kisses Charlie, but immediately apologizes.
-Charlie's mental state quickly worsens after the blackout.
-Sam is accepted into Penn State, and breaks up with Craig on prom night after learning he is cheating on her.
-The night before she departs, she brings Charlie to her room.
-They confide in each other and kiss, but when Sam touches Charlie's thigh, he experiences a momentary flashback of his Aunt Helen, which he passes off as nothing, and they continue kissing.

-After Sam leaves for college in the morning, Charlie's emotional state deteriorates and his flashbacks worsen.
+Charlie's mental state worsens.
+Patrick tries to cope with what happened with Brad and kisses Charlie before immediately apologizing.
+Sam is accepted into Penn State, and she breaks up with Craig on prom night after learning he is cheating on her.
+The night before she departs, she takes Charlie to her room.
+They confide in each other and kiss, but when Sam touches Charlie's thigh, he experiences a flashback of his Aunt Helen, which he brushes off.
+After Sam leaves for college, Charlie's emotional state and flashbacks worsen.
 He calls his sister, blaming himself for Helen's death, and admits he may have wanted it to happen.
-His sister realizes he is in distress and calls the police.
-Charlie passes out as they burst through the door and comes to in a hospital, where psychiatrist Dr. Burton brings out his repressed memories, revealing that his aunt sexually abused him as a child.
+Candace realizes he is in distress and calls the police.
+Charlie eyes a kitchen knife as they burst through the door and awakens in a hospital, where psychiatrist Dr. Burton brings out his repressed memories, revealing that his aunt sexually abused him as a child.

 The night Charlie is released from the hospital, he is visited by Sam and Patrick.
-Sam explains what college life is like, and that she has found "The Tunnel Song" – "Heroes" by David Bowie.
-The three revisit the tunnel, where Charlie kisses Sam again, and he stands up in the back of the truck.
-He acknowledges that he feels alive and at that moment – "We are infinite".
+The three revisit the tunnel, having identified the song ("'Heroes'" by David Bowie), and Charlie and Sam share a kiss.
+Charlie stands up in the back of the truck.
+He acknowledges that he feels alive and that, at the moment, "we are infinite."